tjoyner/ofvioletsandlicorice/chapter2.md

 Daniel felt that they had an increased number of participants for this talk, compared to the previous evening: local faces, severe rural faces, and gentlemen of excessive elegance for the place and time.

-"Let's say that there are some red wines, and we're going to see that it's red, let's say that some wines are less red, rosés, and then say that there are whites.
+"Let's say that there are some red wines, and we're going to see that it's red, let's say that some wines are less red, ros&eacute;s, and then say that there are whites.
 But no, they aren't white, but green, yellow, and gold, and which green, and which yellow, and which shade of gold.
 We talk about colors, but the wines are changing, they are alive, their color can never be steady, sharp.
 Have you heard of the basic colors?
 Red, orange, yellow, green, blue and violet are the basic colors of wine, from their encounters and intersections arise shades.

-"From the uniform green buds in July begins the maturation and coloring of wine [under the play of time](http://ofvioletsandlicorice.tumblr.com/notes#undertheplay), under the sky, and then it continues in the barrel.
+"From the uniform green buds in July begins the maturation and coloring of wine [under the play of time](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#undertheplay), under the sky, and then it continues in the barrel.
 For the reds: from blue to violet, from violet to red, red to purple, from purple to orange, from orange to brick red.
 For whites: from green to yellow, from yellow to amber, from amber to gold, from gold to brown."

 Daniel paused, raised his glass to the candle light and rotated it slowly, letting the legs leave their soft arches on the inside of the 'Piemontese.'
 He was working with a Barolo, and he looked at the crowd.
 They were attentive, they spoke softly.
 He had them.
 Daniel lifted his glass to his nose.
 He inhaled slowly.